Last Updated on January 30, 2026 by George Pavlopoulos

 Try to find the Super Sparpreis, which guarantees the best available rate.
 However, keep in mind that cheap tickets won’t give you flexibility.
 Sure, traveling first class with Deutsche Bahn gives you plenty of space, but if the budget matters, go for the cheaper trains and tickets.

-If you don’t plan to travel on public holidays or rush hour, consider not reserving a seat.
+If you don’t plan to travel on public holidays or during rush hour, consider not reserving a seat.
 While seat reservation will give you peace of mind, it can save you some money, especially if you have multiple journeys ahead.
 Most of the time, you’ll find a spare seat -but don’t take that for granted.

 Can I buy a train ticket at the train station?